 3. It supports the Shen (spirit) – If blood is short, the Shen will be downbeat.
 If blood is abundant, the Shen will be bright and alert.
 If the blood is disruptive, the Shen will be in turmoil.
 The Shen lives in the blood vessels and heart.

-The heart is said to govern blood.
+The Heart in TCM is said to govern blood.
 The circulatory system of blood in the body is called the ‘blood vessels’ and these form part of the heart.
 The Spleen keeps these vessels tight, preventing blood from flowing out.
 The Liver releases and stores blood as required.